0xProject/0x-api/README.md

 [![Continuous Integration](https://github.com/0xProject/0x-api/workflows/Build%20and%20Test/badge.svg)](https://github.com/0xProject/0x-api/actions?query=workflow%3A%22Build+and+Test%22+branch%3Amaster)
 [![No Maintenance Intended](http://unmaintained.tech/badge.svg)](http://unmaintained.tech/)

-⚠️ DEPRECATION NOTICE ⚠️
+# ⚠️ DEPRECATION NOTICE ⚠️

 This repository is no longer maintained by the 0x team.
-It will remain available for download and use, but we will not be providing any further support
+It will remain available for download and use, but we will not be providing any further support.
 For more information please see [our blog post](https://blog.0x.org/0x-protocol-a-preview-of-whats-to-come/).

 If you are looking to access Swap API, please contact the 0x team via the contact form in [0x.org](https://0x.org).